European bullhead: Biology

 Food items eaten by the bullhead include benthic insects, crustaceans and other invertebrates.
 It breeds in the spring.
 The male digs a shallow hollow in which batches of eggs are deposited by several females.
 He then guards the nest for the month or so that it takes for the eggs to hatch.

 Systematics and distribution

-The European bullhead, as treated above, is widespread over most of the subcontinent and in England, but absent from the southern peninsulae and from Northern Scandinavia.
+The European bullhead, as treated above, is widespread over most of the subcontinent and in the UK, but absent from the southern peninsulae and from Northern Scandinavia.
 It is not a single uniform taxon, however, but composed of morphologically and genetically differentiated subunits.
 Some of those have been distinguished already long time ago as separate subspecies or species with their own names, while in practice they have still mostly been treated under the concept of Cottus gobio.
 In 2005, Freyhof et al. suggested subdivision of the European Cottus gobio into fourteen distinct species, of which six had been described earlier and eight were newly described and named.